poweredbygrow/front-end-challenge/README.md

 ## Remarks
 - Use this challenge to display your creativity and development skills.
 - Feel free to use any boilerplates or frameworks as long as you can explain why you used one.
-If you have your own proejcts or starter kits feel free to use them.
+If you have your own projects or starter kits feel free to use them.
 - Component based code with a functional approach is preferred.
 - Don't hesitate to ask any questions regarding the challenge.